 MA International Studies – Korea Studies

-The University of Washington is one of the few places in the United States that offers training in Korean Studies in a variety of disciplines.
-Courses are offered in Korean language, history, society, politics, literature, and law.
+The University of Washington is one of the few places in the United States that offers an M.A. program in Korean Studies.
+Courses are offered in Korean language, history, society, politics, literature and law.
 The language program offers four full years of instruction in modern Korean language as well as courses in advanced reading.
 The history courses cover the full range of the Korean experience, from the origins of the Korean people in the archaeological record to contemporary times.
-Graduate seminars provide opportunities for research in Korean and other non-Western languages on a variety of topics in the political, social, economic, and intellectual history of the country.
-Courses on Korean society focus on the 20th and 21st centuries, and the political, economic, and social development of both South Korea and North Korea.
+Graduate seminars provide opportunities for research in Korean and other non-Western languages on a variety of topics in the political, social, economic and intellectual history of the country.
+Courses on Korean society focus on the 20th and 21st centuries, and the political, economic and social development of both South Korea and North Korea.
 The program of course offerings is supplemented by visiting professors from a variety of fields.

 – Clark W. Sorensen, Chair

 A summary of the curriculum is provided below.
 A detailed description of the entire program curriculum, policies and procedures can be found in the Korea Studies handbook.

 HSTAS 482 History of Modern Korea (5 credits) Korean History from 1860 to the present.
 Topics covered are traditional institutions and society, Japanese colonial rule, liberation and the Korean War, early Korean communist movement, and North and South Korea since 1945.

 JSIS A 566 Comparative Politics and Korea Studies (5 credits) Approaches Korean politics, political economy, and society from a comparative perspective.
 Examples of major comparative questions based on the Korean case include democratization, strong state dynamics, civil society, and impact of globalization.